Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Atom-Only Master Equation

-meaning that there is no probability flow from the vacuum subspace to states with non-zero photonic occupations.
-This constraint allows us to determine the equations that $\hat{r}$, Eq.\ \eqref{eq:r_general}, must satisfy.
+which ensures that no probability flow occurs from the vacuum subspace to states with non-zero photonic occupations.
+This condition allows us to determine the equation that $\hat{r}$, Eq.\ \eqref{eq:r_general}, must satisfy.
 In fact, Eq.\ \eqref{eq:condition} takes the explicit form

 where, using the Baker-Campbell-Hausdorff formula~\cite{Gardiner:QNoise}, the transformed Hamiltonian $\hat H_{\rm eff}'$, Eq.\ \eqref{eq:H_eff_formal}, and the field operators $\hat{a}_n$ can be written as